builders/docs/docs/readme.md

-# Welcome to GitDocs
+# Builders Collective

-This is a basic documentation site to get you started using GitDocs!
-We hope you enjoy it.
+This is a basic documentation site to get started with a little project to build a community.

+The documentation is powered by [GitDocs](https://gitdocs.netlify.com/).